Of Counsel, Z Family Law, LLC Rockville, Maryland Divorce Attorney

 The grounds for absolute divorce in Maryland are as follows:

-(1) adultery; (2) desertion that has continued for 12 months without interruption, the desertion is deliberate and final, and there is no reasonable expectation of reconciliation; (3) 12-month separation, when the spouses have lived separate and apart without cohabitation for 12 months without interruption; (4) cruelty of treatment toward the complaining spouse or a minor child of the complaining spouse, if there's no reasonable expectation of reconciliation; (5) excessively vicious conduct toward the complaining spouse or a minor child of the complaining party, if there is no reasonable expectation of a reconciliation; (6) mutual consent if (a) the parties do not have any minor children in common; (b) the parties have signed a written settlement agreement that resolves all issues relating to alimony and property distribution, as well as the custody, access, and support of the parties' minor or dependent children; (ii) the parties attach to their written agreement a completed child support guidelines worksheet if the agreement provides for the payment of child support; (iii) neither party files a pleading to set aside the settlement agreement prior to the divorce hearing; AND (iv) the court is satisfied that any terms in the agreement relating to the minor or dependent children are in the children's best interests; (7) conviction of a felony or misdemeanor if the defendant has been sentenced to serve at least 3 years or an indeterminate sentence in a penal institution; and defendant has served 12 months of the sentence; (8) insanity resulting in at least 3 years confinement in a mental institution, hospital, or other similar institution , and certain other requirement have been met.
+(1) adultery; (2) desertion that has continued for 12 months without interruption, the desertion is deliberate and final, and there is no reasonable expectation of reconciliation; (3) 12-month separation, when the spouses have lived separate and apart without cohabitation for 12 months without interruption; (4) cruelty of treatment toward the complaining spouse or a minor child of the complaining spouse, if there's no reasonable expectation of reconciliation; (5) excessively vicious conduct toward the complaining spouse or a minor child of the complaining party, if there is no reasonable expectation of a reconciliation; (6) mutual consent if: (i) the parties submit to the court a written settlement agreement signed by both parties that resolves all issues relating to alimony and property distribution, as well as the custody, access, and support of the parties' minor or dependent children; (ii) the parties attach to their written agreement a completed child support guidelines worksheet if the agreement provides for the payment of child support; (iii) neither party files a pleading to set aside the settlement agreement prior to the divorce hearing; AND (iv) the court is satisfied that any terms in the agreement relating to the minor or dependent children are in the children's best interests; (7) conviction of a felony or misdemeanor if the defendant has been sentenced to serve at least 3 years or an indeterminate sentence in a penal institution; and defendant has served 12 months of the sentence; (8) insanity resulting in at least 3 years confinement in a mental institution, hospital, or other similar institution, and certain other requirement have been met.